Exploring a Colorado Cash Dividend

 • Target Poverty

 Colorado spends nearly $3 billion in federal and state funds to support households in poverty.
 With nearly half of Colorado households earning less than median income (~$100K/year), an income-based approach is another possible way to help those most in need as early as possible.
+By the 10th year of a program providing direct cash assistance to households in poverty, annual costs would reach $665M per year for a $1,200 per year benefit to $3.5B per year for a $6,000 per year benefit.

 • Launch Locally